noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [I see...
 Is that also the same case for the Demons?]

-[...As for the Demons... it’s a bit.... complicated...
+[...As for the Demons... it’s a bit... complicated...
 There are some like Megiddo... who don’t have the concept of gender... or Kuromueina... and Shalltear... who can change their gender at will.]